dannovikov/sphere/README.md

 This will show the help menu with all the necessary options and their descriptions.

 Run SPHERE with the following arguments:
-  -i:  input path to aligned multiple sequence alignment file (fasta file) where sequences are from nucleotide alphabet {A,C,T,G} or "N" for missing positions/ambiguities.
+  -i:  input path to aligned sequences (fasta file) where sequences are from nucleotide alphabet {A,C,T,G}, or "N" for missing positions/ambiguities.
   -r:  input path to reference sequence with no missing positions/ambiguities ({A,C,T,G} only, no N's)
   -e:  output path for edges (.csv)
   -v:  output path for vertices (.csv)